100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 sudo docker-compose build
 ```

-First, we will issue certificate from Let's encrypt staging environment.
+First, we will issue certificate from Let's Encrypt staging environment.
 ```bash
 # run in VPS! in app dir
 sudo ./init-letsencrypt.sh